cdwdirect/sos_flow/README.md

 your Return (ENTER) key several times and see the command prompt ready for new commands.

-The working directory for SOSflow will be the same place where you built and launched the daemons.
+When following these directions, using the provided example scripts as above, the working directory for SOSflow will be the same place where you built and launched the daemons.
 You should see several new files in that folder, such as:

     sosd.00000.db
     sosd.00000.lock